Deepfriedchril/Siboor_Trident_AWD_June_2024/README.md

 | Extra Parts: ✔ | Recommended: 💯 |
 | -------------- | --------------- |

 Vastly improves input shaper graphs and allows for greater accelerations.
-In place of the cable change I used PG7 cable glands on both ends of the CAN bus cable.
+In place of the cable change I used PG7 cable glands on both ends of the CAN bus cable but there are many ways you can go about this mod.
   - [ ] [Bowden PTFE Tube Guide Arm and Can Bus Cable Support](https://www.printables.com/model/978123-voron-bowden-ptfe-tube-guide-arm-and-canbus-cable)
   - [ ] [SB2240 PG7 USB Strain Relief](https://www.printables.com/model/676208-sb2209-sb2240-pg7cnlinko-usb-strain-relief)
   - [ ] [2040 Bracket PG7 Mount](https://www.printables.com/model/1000097-2040-bracket-pg7-mount)